 Travel insurance can cover you for everything while you’re away, from medical costs to the theft or loss of your belongings, so it’s a good idea to take out the right cover before you go.

 1. Limits on trip duration

 When selecting which travel insurance policy to go for, it's important to check how many consecutive days abroad you'll be covered for.
-Limits vary depending on the provider, and if you go over this limit, even if it's only by a day, you will invalidate your insurance.
+Limits vary depending on the provider, and if you go over this limit, even if it's only by a day, your insurance will no longer be valid.

 2. Destinations that might be excluded

-Also check that your policy covers you for the destination you're going to before you apply.
-It sounds obvious, but policies vary and if you don't know what you're looking for, they can be confusing.
+Double check that your policy covers you for the destination you're going to before you apply.
+Policies vary and if you don't know what you're looking for, they can be confusing.